Find Affordable College Courses

 $18,622 Average Tuition & Fees

-SUNY Potsdam landed the #8 spot in the 2023 rankings for the best value archeology programs.
+SUNY Potsdam did quite well in this year’s ranking of the best value schools for archeology students.
+It came in at #8 on the list.
 SUNY Potsdam is a small public school located in the town of Potsdam.

 #9